Biden administration proposes offshore wind energy sale near NY, NJ

-WASHINGTON (Reuters) - The Biden administration on Friday said it was seeking a possible buyer for a wind lease in the shallow waters between Long Island and New Jersey as part of its ongoing efforts to address climate change in part through cleaner energy.
+WASHINGTON (Reuters) -The Biden administration on Friday said it was seeking buyers for offshore wind energy leases in the shallow waters between Long Island and New Jersey as part of its effort to ramp up the share of offshore wind generation over the next decade.

+The proposed lease sale also came with a stipulation that bidders create union jobs.
+The Biden administration has said it wants to build up a clean energy economy with union labor.

-The move is the administration’s latest push into cleaner energy technologies as it seeks to double offshore wind capacity by 2030 and decarbonize the power sector by 2035.
+The move is the administration’s latest move to double the capacity of fledging U.S. offshore wind capacity by 2030 and decarbonize the power sector by 2035.

+Earlier this year, the administration unveiled a blueprint for offshore wind power generation that set a target to deploy 30 gigawatts of offshore wind energy by 2030, which the administration said would be enough to power 10 million homes and cut 78 million metric tonnes of carbon dioxide per year.

-It has the first commercial scale offshore wind farm, the 800-megawatt Vineyard Wind project, a joint venture between Avangrid Inc, a unit of Spain’s Iberdrola off the coast of Massachusetts.
+Last month, Interior approved the first commercial scale offshore wind farm, the 800-megawatt Vineyard Wind project, a joint venture between Avangrid Inc, a unit of Spain’s Iberdrola, off the coast of Massachusetts.

 It is also exploring wind energy potential in the Gulf of Mexico and California, and is reviewing projects in another area of New Jersey as well as Rhode Island.